BMW X5 review - Reliability and safety

 - 3MPG, CO2 and Running CostsFuel efficiency is good for a hefty SUV, but other running costs won’t be cheap

-- 4Interior, design and technologyA new platform opens many new technology doors for the BMW X5, although its style is evolutionary
+- 4Interior, design and technologyA new platform opens many new technology doors for the BMW X5, while its quality interior offers a luxurious feel

 - 5Practicality, comfort and boot spaceAs before, the BMW X5 is available with seven seats, meaning it’s hard to fault for family-friendly appeal

-- 6Reliability and Safety - currently readingThere’s plenty of safety tech, but BMW didn’t impress owners in our Driver Power satisfaction survey
+- 6Reliability and Safety - currently readingThe X5 includes plenty of safety tech, while there's improved customer feedback for BMW in our Driver Power satisfaction survey